hep-gc/shoal/shoal-client/README.md

 # Version: v0.6.X

-shoal-client will configure cvmfs to use the closest squid server to you by contacting the shoal server and using cvfms-talk to update the active proxy configuration.
+shoal-client will configure cvmfs to use the closest squid server to you by contacting the shoal server and using cvmfs-talk to update the active proxy configuration.

 shoal-client is a simple python script typically configured to run with cron to check for new squids periodically.
 Before setting the cronjob in place make sure that shoal-client is